wikcioo/greenhouse-iot/README.md

 > Flashing requires configured environment

-1. Download and untar latest release from GitHub.
+1. Download and extract latest release from GitHub.
-2. Plug in both Atmel-ICE programmer and Arduino.
+2. Plug in both Atmel-ICE programmer and the device.
-3. Run avrdude with following arguments:
+3. Run following to flash:\
-   ` -v -p m2560 -c atmelice -P usb -U flash:w:/path/to/firmware.hex:i`
+   `avrdude -v -p m2560 -c atmelice -P usb -U flash:w:/path/to/firmware.hex:i`

 # Reading from the device